phcode-dev/phoenix/docs/generatedApiDocs/features/QuickViewManager-API.md

 ### removeQuickViewProvider

-Removes a registered code hint provider.
+Removes a registered QuickView provider.
 The API takes the same arguments as `registerQuickViewProvider`.

 ```js
 // syntax